-1. Purpose and Data Uses.
 The primary purpose of the Near Mid-Air Collision (NMAC) Reporting Program is to provide information for use in enhancing the safety and efficiency of the National Airspace System.
-Data obtained from NMAC reports are used by the FAA to improve the quality of FAA services to users and to develop programs, policies, and procedures aimed at the reduction of NMAC occurrences.
+Data obtained from NMAC report are used by the FAA to improve the quality of FAA services to users and to develop programs, policies, and procedures aimed at the reduction of NMAC occurrences.
 All NMAC reports are thoroughly investigated by Flight Standards Facilities in coordination with Air Traffic Facilities.
-Data from these investigations are transmitted to FAA Headquarters in Washington, DC, where they are compiled and analyzed, and where safety programs and recommendations are developed.
+Data from these investigations are transmitted to FAA Headquarters in Washington, DC, where they are compiled and analyzed.
+This process leads to the development of safety programs and recommendations.